 Garden fabric and plastic can also be used under a traditional product to prevent the growth of weeds in gardens.
 However, leaves, grass, and dirt can come in contact with the fabric or plastic and decompose, leaving a place for weed growth.

 The function of any mulch is more important than its appearance.
 Shredded leaves make organic ground coverings and are easily available.
 However, many people find them unpleasant, so they should not be used in formal gardens.
 Stone coverings can be useful and attractive in many gardens.
 But you must first clean it of other debris frequently to keep them looking organized.

 Landscapers need to know the difference in seasonal vegetation cover.
-While there is no such thing as perfect mulch, landscapers must understand that there are different varieties suitable for summer and winter seasons.
-The reason for different mulches is that the climatic conditions like temperature, moisture and soil condition changes with seasons.
+While there is no such thing as perfect mulch, landscapers must understand that there are different varieties suitable for the summer and winter seasons.
+The reason for different mulches is that the climatic conditions like temperature, moisture, and soil condition changes with seasons.

 Winter ground covers are used primarily as insulation for woody plants.
 Gardeners lay down these products in late fall to keep the soil uniformly cool throughout the winter.
 Straw, shredded leaves, and pine needles are effective winter coverings.

 Summer or vegetation cover is usually applied after the soil begins to warm up in the spring.
 The main functions of summer mulches are to heat the soil, reduce the growth of weeds, and retain soil moisture.

 Black plastic and straw mulch offer protection to the roots of vegetable plants and fruit trees.
 Although they don’t offer many nutrients for them, they offer the best protection to roots against extreme temperatures.